tasmota/docs/docs/Commands.md

     If you're using Tasmota versions earlier current release some of the commands might not work.
     Availability of some features and their associated commands depend on the firmware build.
 Please consult the [builds](Builds) table for a reference of which features are available for each firmware variant.

+!!! note
+    Almost all settings using string parameters (except `Rule` and `MqttFingerprint`) share a common area with max 698 chars, i.e. the total length of all these parameters is limited to this size (you will be noted if this limit is exceeded).

 ### Control

 Command|Parameters